-Guhring, Inc., of Brookfield, Wis., has invested in technology and manufacturing to provide the most advanced cutting tools and customer service in the industry, according to David Gill.
+Guhring of Brookfield, Wis., has invested in technology and manufacturing to provide advanced cutting tools.

 Guhring, Inc., the U.S. sub- sidiary of Guhring oHG of Albstadt, Germany, is using its strong sense of traditional manufacturing excellence to invest in the future.
 It has based its business here in the United States on what the company likes to refer to as “specials” – which, quite simply, are custom cutting tools designed and engineered for two purposes: to fit exactly the customer’s cutting-tool requirements; and to cut the customer’s costs in hole-making.
 To maintain this strong record with customers, Guhring challenges itself to keep itself in a leadership position in technology; and to do that – says Donald Jacquart, Guhring’s president – “we have to focus on investing in the future.”

 There are several elements to “the future” for Guhring – and technology is perhaps the biggest element.
 With its recent launch of the SL CARBIDE™ line, the company now possesses the most advanced technology in cutting tools on the market.
 All of these products are made of the most durable, highest-performing ultrafine carbide substrate offered within the industry.
 They come with the highest-performing geometries.
 Seven out of the nine products in the group are made with Guhring’s proprietary FIREX™ multilayer hard coating, which increases heat resistance and toughness, and outperforms the more common titanium nitride coating by two to three times.

 Grinding It Out